GuanceCloud/datakit/internal/export/doc/en/datakit-arch.md

 From top to bottom, the interior of DataKit is mainly divided into three layers:

 - Top level: including program entry module and some public modules
     - Configuration loading module: Except for DataKit's own main configuration (`conf.d/datakit.conf`), the configuration of each collector is configured separately.
 If put together, this configuration file may be very large and not easy to edit.
     - Service management module: Mainly responsible for the management of the whole DataKit service.
     - Tool chain module: DataKit, as a client program, not only collects data, but also provides many other peripheral functions, which are implemented in the tool chain module, such as viewing documents, restarting services, updating and so on.
     - Pipeline module: In log processing, through  [Pipeline script](../developers/pipeline/index.md), the log is cut, and the unstructured log data is converted into structured data.
 In other non-log data, corresponding data processing can also be performed.
-	- Election module: When a large number of DataKits are deployed, users can make the configuration of all DataKits the same, and then distribute the configuration to each DataKit through [automated batch deployment](datakit-batch-deploy.md) The significance of the election module is that in a cluster, when collecting some data (such as Kubernets cluster index), **should only have one **  DataKit to collect (otherwise, the data will be repeated and pressure will be caused to the collected party).
+    - Election module: When a large number of DataKits are deployed, users can make the configuration of all DataKits the same, and then distribute the configuration to each DataKit through [automated batch deployment](datakit-batch-deploy.md) The significance of the election module is that in a cluster, when collecting some data (such as Kubernetes cluster index), **should only have one**  DataKit to collect (otherwise, the data will be repeated and pressure will be caused to the collected party).
 When all DataKit configurations in the cluster are identical, only one DataKit can be collected at any time through the election module.
     - Document module: DataKit documents are generated by its own code, which is convenient for automatic publication of documents.

 - Transport layer: responsible for almost all data input and output.
     - HTTP service module: DataKit supports access to third-party data, such as [Telegraf](telegraf.md)/[Prometheus](prom.md), and more data sources can be accessed later.
 At present, these data are accessed through HTTP.
     - IO module: Each data collection plug-in will send data to IO module after each collection.
 IO module encapsulates a unified data construction, processing and sending interface, which is convenient to access the data collected by various collector plug-ins.
 In addition, the IO module sends data to DataWay over HTTP (s) at a certain rhythm (periodic, quantitative).

 - Collection layer: responsible for collecting various data.
 According to the type of collection, it is divided into two categories:
     - Active collection type: This type of collector collects according to the configured fixed frequency, such as [CPU](cpu.md), [network card traffic](net.md), [cloud dial test](dialtesting.md), etc.
     - Passive acquisition type: This kind of collector usually realizes acquisition by external data input, such as [RUM](rum.md)、[Tracing](ddtrace.md), etc. They generally run outside of DataKit, and can standardize the data through DataKit's open[Data Upload API](apis.md), and then upload it to Guance Cloud.

     Each different collector runs independently in an independent goroutine, and is protected by an outer layer.
 Even if a single collector collapses for some reasons (each collector can crash up to 6 times during the running period), it will not affect the overall operation of DataKit.

     In order to avoid unexpected performance loss caused by the collector to the user environment, such as setting the collection frequency too high (sets `1m` to `1ms`), DataKit has a global protection mode (the protection mode can be turned off globally, similar to the system firewall), and for these unexpected wrong settings, DataKit will automatically adjust to relatively normal settings.

 Most of the DataKit code (98 +%) is developed in Golang and currently supports the mainstream  [Linux/Mac/Windows platform](datakit-service-how-to.md#install-dir).
 Because DataKit runs as a service (resident) in the user environment, DataKit should not depend too much on the running environment and should not cause obvious performance consumption in the user environment.
 At present, the basic operation performance of DataKit is as follows: